PlanetLive/LinearA/axe/README.md

 [See you again in the spring.
 I'll return with a ship full of trade goods.]

 With great father, let me trust him, as he said, he would see me again, on a mutually congenial day.
-[I'll come home again when the weather is warm again.
-Father knows best.]
+[I'll come home again when the weather is warm again, on a day we agree to in advance.]

 And then this small dragon will pass away, find solace.
-[My boat is headed south where the weather will be nice and sunny.
+[My boat, which looks like a dragon, is headed south where the weather will be nice and sunny.
 I am the Little Dipper leaving the north star.]

 “Trust in old father, now like a bending branch.
 I will see you again, on a mutually congenial day, [See you in the spring son.
-The branches are heavy and I will take this harvest with me to trade in the south.]
+The bending branch is heavy with fruit and I will take this harvest with me to trade in the south.]

 In the remotest of lands.
-[From the far north to the distant south we migrate and trade.]
+[From the far north to the distant south we migrate and trade with the Land of Punt.]

 Now, outside the lake, I must stop here.
 That big dragon in the sky must be father!
 Father in person!
 [After the sun sets, I see a large mirror signal from my father, reflected with his mirrors.
 The big dragon is the Big Dipper above my father's home in the north.]